The Chronicles of Now uses fiction to offer a new way of understanding the headlines, stories, and people shaping our world.

-Your first read is free, after which we'll ask you to sign-up for our newsletter, where you can read four more stories before being asked to subscribe.
+Your first read or two is free, after which we'll ask you to subscribe.

 What about for teachers a students?

-We have a pilot program for teachers who want to use Chronicles in the classroom.
+We have a pilot program and offer significant subscription discounts (sometimes 100%) for teachers who want to use Chronicles in the classroom.
 Email us at the address below—we'd love to work with you!

 What's up with the book links in the author bios?